 Jabra Elite 75t Earbuds

-These wireless earbuds boast an unparallel calling experience thanks to 4 microphone technology- which filters out wind and background noise.
+These wireless earbuds boast an unparalleled calling experience thanks to 4 microphone technology- which filters out wind and background noise.
 They are compact and sleek looking with 3 included ear gels for the best fit, but are also durable and water/sweat resistant.

+Jabra’s 4th gen true wireless technology via Bluetooth means no audio dropouts and a consistent sound quality throughout.
+These earphones come with an app too, which has features like a bass boost, active noise cancellation, an equalizer and most importantly a very useful slider allowing you to adjust how much or little of the outside world you want to hear, perfect for cycling.
 These little buds pack a punch too- boasting an impressive 7.5 hours of play (via a standard 2.5-hour charge or a fast charge) and this is ramped up to an astonishing 28 hours when factoring in the charging case too.
 These buds are definitely a solid option to consider for cycling.

 Powerbeats3 Wireless Earphones